 The secret is to develop skills that employers value.
 Employers are looking for adaptable people who can take the initiative.

-To see which courses are offered at each University, you can either visit their official websites or search for their name on Google.
+To see which courses are offered at each University, you can visit their official websites or search for their name on Google.

 A wide range of institutions offers courses from UK universities.
-They offer a great opportunity to develop the skills needed to work in the sector or to study subjects in depth that will give you a competitive edge in the job market.
+They provide a great opportunity to develop the skills needed to work in the sector or to study subjects in depth that will give you a competitive edge in the job market.

 There’s no single answer to which universities offer courses.
 Each institution has its own set of strengths and weaknesses, and your choice, of course, will depend on your preferences, your career goals, and the skills you already have.